Featured Poet: Niama Leslie

 half-finished, ignored glass of kahlua and coffee by her bedside.
 She

-doesn’t wish to be awake; not without her juju, and not with her people
+doesn’t wish to be awake; not without her juju, and not with

 looking accusatory at everyone, at her.
 You got to get up now, they